 Despite what many people think, golf can be played year-round.
 The only problem is the balls don’t fly as far or go as straight when it’s cold out.
-So if you’re still looking to tee off when it’s cold out, you will need to play with balls made to perform in the cold and provide an optimal ball flight.
+So if you’re still looking to tee off when it’s cold out, you will need to play with the best cold weather balls made to perform in the cooler temperatures and provide an optimal ball flight.

 How Does Cold Weather Affect Golf Balls?

 Due to colder weather, ball speed will be lower than expected, which means you can expect less distance off the tee when there is cold air.
 This is because cold air is denser, and this dense air surrounding the golf ball means that you would be better off choosing low compression, soft golf balls that are not going to compress as easily.

 When looking at carry distances in different climates we can should look at temperature ranges.
 Each time there is a 10 degree drop in temperature expected ball distance will be a couple of yards of carry less (Golf Digest).
 Therefore, if you are used to playing 90-degree weather and it is winter and 40 degrees out, you can expect to lose around 10 yards on your drives overall when the ball gets colder.

 Compression is something that many amateur golfers don’t think about when they are buying golf balls.
 Instead, they typically just look at the golf ball brand or price tag and forget to choose something that will perform optimally in their golfing environment and with their style of play to provide maximum distance coverage and the best ball speed possible.